 These donut holes can be made in just 3 steps: make the batter, form, and fry!

 - Dry Ingredients– In a bowl, sift together the flour, salt, and baking powder, then set aside.

 - Wet Ingredients– Whisk together the eggs, sugar, vanilla, and ricotta cheese until combined.

 - Combine– Add the dry ingredients to the wet ingredients and mix until a gooey batter is formed.

-- Form– In a bowl, add flour and scoop out a tablespoon of batter and drop it into the flour to coat.
+- Form– In a bowl, add flour, scoop a tablespoon of batter, and drop it into the flour to coat.
 Form into a round donut and repeat to make 35 – 40 donut holes.

 - Remove from donuts– Once golden, remove from donuts and add to a plate lined with a paper towel.

-- Enjoy– After all the donuts are fried and slightly cooled dust with powdered sugar and enjoy.
+- Enjoy– After all the donuts are fried and slightly cooled, dust them with powdered sugar and enjoy.